Leggomezme/Getting-and-Cleaning-Data-Course-Project/README.md

 ### Assigning column names
 ### Merging all data in one set

--Extracting only the measurements on the mean and standard deviation for each measurement
+##  2.Extracting only the measurements on the mean and standard deviation for each measurement
-### Reading column names
+* Reading column names
-### Create vector for defining mean, standard deviation and ID
+* Create vector for defining mean, standard deviation and ID
-### Making nessesary subset from setAllInOne
+* Making nessesary subset from setAllInOne
--Using descriptive activity names to name the activities in the data set -Appropriately labeling the data set with descriptive variable names -Creating a second, independent tidy data set with the average of each variable for each activity and each subject
+## 3.Using descriptive activity names to name the activities in the data set
+## 4.Appropriately labeling the data set with descriptive variable names
+## 5.Creating a second, independent tidy data set with the average of each variable for each activity and each subject
-### Making second tidy data set
+* Making second tidy data set
-### Writing second tidy data set in txt file
+* Writing second tidy data set in txt file